-Illinois Dem Cheri Bustos not running for re-election in competitive seat
+Illinois Dem Cheri Bustos not running for reelection in competitive seat

 CLICK HERE TO GET THE FOX NEWS APP

-Republicans argued that Bustos’ decision to retire rather than run for re-election next year is the latest sign of the Democrats’ concerns about holding the majority in the 2022 midterms.
+Republicans argued that Bustos’ decision to retire rather than run for reelection next year is the latest sign of the Democrats’ concerns about holding the majority in the 2022 midterms.

 "Cheri Bustos made the right decision to retire rather than face defeat in 2022," Mike Berg, a spokesman for the National Republican Congressional Committee, said Friday.